 H. Michael’s Take

-It is a little known fact and reality of everyday life of Colorado Criminal Defense Lawyers – that the District Attorney – the prosecutor – has a right to ask for a jury over the objection of the accused in a trial.
+It is a little known fact to those not familiar with the reality of everyday life of Colorado criminal cases – that the District Attorney – the prosecutor – has a right to ask for a jury over the objection of the accused in a trial.